Organization Stability & Member Commitment

-NCHC Policies & Guidelines
+NCHC Policies Page

 Welcome to the National Christian Homeschool Championships (NCHC)!
 To ensure a fair, safe, and enjoyable experience for all, please take a moment to familiarize yourself with the following policies and guidelines.
 Adherence to these guidelines is mandatory for all players, coaches, parents, and athletic/program directors involved in NCHC events.

-Eligibility Guidelines
+Eligibility Guidelines & Association Bylaws

 All Parents, Coaches, & Athletic/Program Directors are required to abide by the posted Eligibility Guidelines.
 When you register, you confirm that you have read and agree to these guidelines.
 If you haven’t yet reviewed them, please do so now: